StuartCowley/lois-adea-music-library/README.md

-# Backend app
+# Music library

-This app was created with `@command-shift/create-backend-app`
+Project for the Command Shift course on REST APIs with Express.js and Postgres.